RAR/Cala-HA/README.md

 ## Disclaimer

 This is an unofficial integration and is not affiliated with, endorsed by, or connected to Cala Systems in any way.
 Use at your own risk.

+## Trademark Disclaimer

+All trademarks, logos, and brand names are the property of their respective owners.
+All company, product, and service names used in this project are for identification purposes only.
+Use of these names, trademarks, and brands does not imply endorsement.